jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (a) the New Zealand Police:
     (b) the department of State responsible for the administration of the Corrections Act 2004:
     (c) the department of State responsible for the administration of the Customs and Excise Act 1996:
-    (d) the Civil Aviation Authority of New Zealand established under section 72A(1) of the Civil Aviation Act 1990.
+    (d) the Civil Aviation Authority of New Zealand continued by section 20 of the Civil Aviation Act 2023.

 ### 303B Direct access to information for purposes of law enforcement, counter-terrorism, and security
 (1) For the purpose of section 303A, the chief executive of the Department may allow the chief executive of a specified agency to access the APP information database or databases to search for information relating to a person of interest.